What is Classics?

 Staff and facilities

-There are three full-time and one part-time Classics teachers.
+There are four full-time Classics teachers.

 Subject time per 10-day cycle